SyncfusionExamples/EJ2-Spreadsheet-WebServices/Python/README.md

 ## .NET Dependencies (Optional)

-> **Note:** This repository already includes the required DLL files for the .NET Spreadsheet library.
-You can use the provided DLLs out of the box.
+> **Note:** This repository already includes the required Spreadsheet library DLLs.
+In most cases, you can use the provided DLLs without any additional setup.

-If you wish to use the latest version of the library, or make changes to the .NET code, you can generate new DLLs by following these steps:
+If you need to update the package version or modify the .NET implementation, you can generate new DLLs by following the steps below.

 1. **Navigate to the .NET project folder:**
 	Change your directory to where the `SpreadsheetLibrary.sln` file is located.